 Sitting thinking to myself.
 Who am I, what is my purpose?

-I think for my sister and I our feelings of our grief have been pushed aside to an extent and the impact of Coronavirus pandemic took over.
+I think for my sister and I, our feelings of our grief have been pushed aside to an extent and the impact of the Coronavirus pandemic took over.
 Our feelings of grief would still arise from time to time, but the scale and magnitude at the height of the pandemic meant it was a significantly huge proportion of our daily life.
 We are now faced with our feelings of grief, and this new and constant ever changing world we are currently living in.
 We are facing a “new normal” which can lead to questioning many aspects of life.

 These thoughts and feelings combined is why we decided to make this a topic.

 Please see: Loss of identity and grief – Coronavirus and loss of Identity: